tue-ees-5xwg0/assignments/assignment_3/README.md

 ## Test and demo datasets

 We provide two datasets in the [SharePoint](https://tuenl.sharepoint.com/:f:/s/5XWG0-PowerSystemCalculationandSimualtion/Ejs9LjM7lulOtVgqstXVh7UBc4ifbYb1WQ5s2q_G0zXq3g?e=fGt80Y).

 * The `small_network` is for testing purpose.
 You should use it in your test code.
+  * **No expeted output is provided for this assignment.
+You need to make the expected output by yourself in the test, either via another script or manually.**
 * The `big_network` is for demo purpose.
 You should use it in your Jupyter Notebook presentation.

+Just as [Assignment 2](../assignment_2/README.md#test-datasets), the network data is in PGM JSON format, and the load/EV profiles are in `parquet` format.

+**NOTE: The EV charging profile does not have `sym_load` IDs in the column header.
+They are just sequence numbers of the pool.
+Assigning the EV profiles to `sym_load` is part of the assignment tasks.**